 - Sexually-transmitted diseases.
 Overseas travel insurance policies will not cover you if you contract a sexually-transmitted disease while overseas.

-Generally, cover for losses experienced while working overseas is generally excluded.
-That said, there are a number of policies designed for backpacker travelers that will provide some cover in the event that you suffer an injury while working casually overseas.
+Generally, coverage for losses experienced while working overseas is generally excluded.
+That said, there are a number of policies designed for backpacker travelers that will provide some coverage in the event that you suffer an injury while working casually overseas.

 Some tips for those looking to live and work overseas: